 4. Bring the tomato sauce to the boil.
 Make small golf-ball sized meatballs (I use a heaped tablespoon to give me a consistent amount of meat per ball) and drop them carefully into the sauce.
 Shake the pot occasionally to ensure the meatballs are all covered with sauce.

-5. When all the meatballs are in the pot, turn the heat down low, cover the pot and allow the meatballs to simmer for about 15 minutes.
+5. When all the meatballs are in the pot, turn the heat down low, cover the pot and allow the meatballs to simmer for about an hour.

 This makes about 12-15 meatballs.
 I usually double this recipe.